Scottsdale Business Attorney | Pearson Law

 - Collections and more

-I have extensive experience both prosecuting and defending businesses, and have done so economically and effectively, working with companies of all sizes.
+I have extensive experience in both prosecuting and defending businesses and have done so economically and effectively, working with companies of all sizes.

 Legal Representation for Bankruptcy